CurlyHeir/parallel_ios_tests/README.md

 details of `xctool` it's mandatory to pass the `-derivedDataPath` option to both phases.
 It also needs to be an absolute path!
 Right now it's also required to use the current `master` of `xctool`.

+#TO-DO:
+- [ ] - make queue and test resources to prevert  'fork: Resource temporarily unavailable' ( too many simulators )
+- [ ] - add detection to real devices
+- [ ] - fix condition for simulator satus (booted, idle)
+- [ ] - launcher that depends on  quqeue to test on both - real devices and simulators
+- [ ] - support for tests "Shredding"
+- [ ] - get rid of xctool if there will be that possibility
+- [ ] - build plugin for Fastlane (more info: https://github.com/fastlane/fastlane/blob/master/fastlane/docs/Plugins.md)

 ## Start simple

 The example app includes two test cases that are using [KIF](https://github.com/kif-framework/KIF) for testing the UI.